Patton Kizzire betting profile: Sony Open in Hawaii - PGA TOUR

 - He has an average of 0.231 Strokes Gained: Approach the Green in his past five tournaments.

-- He has an average of 0.421 Strokes Gained: Around-the-Green in his past five tournaments.
+- Kizzire has an average of 0.421 Strokes Gained: Around-the-Green in his past five tournaments.

-- Kizzire has an average of 0.229 Strokes Gained: Putting in his past five tournaments.
+- He has an average of 0.229 Strokes Gained: Putting in his past five tournaments.

-- He has averaged 0.445 Strokes Gained: Total in his past five tournaments.
+- Kizzire has averaged 0.445 Strokes Gained: Total in his past five tournaments.

 Kizzire's Strokes Gained rankings